 What is a Cash Flow Budget Report?

 Cash Flow Budget Reports are considered essential planning tools and are used by executives and managers to ensure that its sources and uses of funds provides the necessary liquidity for next year’s operations.
-Some of the key functionality in this type of budget report is that it pulls data from Profit & Loss and Balance Sheet accounts and displays twelve months of budgets across the columns.
+Some key functionality in this type of budget report will pull data from Profit & Loss and Balance Sheet accounts then display twelve months of budgets across the columns.
 Part of the logic from underlying asset and liability accounts is a prediction of the timing for Receivables and Payables.
 The monthly detail provides managers with insight such as upward and downward trends in the cash flow.
-You find an example of this type of budget report below.
+You will find an example of this type of budget report below.

 Purpose of Cash Flow Budget Reports